Log in

 And he posts dog training tips everyday on his social media channel.

-As time goes on his account grows larger and larger.
+As time goes by his account grows larger and larger.

 Sponsors reach out to Michael asking if he'll promote their products to his audience.

-And they pay him each time he does.
+They pay him each time he promotes their item.

-Michael also decides to create a $75 dog training video course that's 90 minutes long.
+Michael also decides to create a $50 dog training video course and offers it to his audience.

 When someone buys the online course, they receive instant access without any extra effort from Michael.